silverstripe/silverstripe-framework/docs/en/installation/composer.md

 	composer help
 	composer list

-In other words, in any of the commands above, replace `php composer.phar` with `composer`.
+In any of the commands above, you can replace `php composer.phar` with `composer`.